 - Actions of finite dimensional non-commutative, non-cocommutative Hopf algebras on rings.
 MA thesis, Wake Forest University, 118 pages (2009). [pdf at WFU]

-Invited talks at research seminars and colloquia
+At research seminars and colloquia

 - Grothendieck polynomials and iterated residues, Combinatorics-Algebra-Topology seminar at USNA (Sept 2017)